foundling/untree/README.md

 └── __init__.py
 ```

-Wouldn't it be nice to copy this into a file and generate a local directory tree?
+Wouldn't it be nice if we could copy this output and use it to generate the same file tree on our local machine?

+That's the point of `untree`.

 ## Installation
 `untree` is a command-line utility.
 To install it globally, run: